Skip to main content

 • Make sure to regularly check your fuel level to avoid being stranded in the freezing weather.

-• Be sure to bring heavy clothes so that you can stay warm in the event that you experience a breakdown and your car heating stops working; it's important to stay warm while waiting for help to arrive.
+• Be sure to bring heavy clothes so that you can stay warm in the event that you experience a breakdown and your car's heating stops working.
+Stay warm while you wait for help is important.

 • In the event of a breakdown, call our Breakdown Assistance team on 01 241 8572.

-And should the worst happen and you need to make a claim on your Home Insurance or Car Insurance policy, you can contact our Claims Team on (01) 290 1999 or log a claim online here.
+Taking a few simple steps now can reduce the chance of damage to your home or car in freezing weather.
+If something does go wrong, we are here to help.
+If you need to make a claim on your Home Insurance or Car Insurance policy, you can contact our Claims Team on (01) 290 1999 or follow our online claims process.

 Explore more blogs